-The following are step-by-step example calculations showing how to apply the SA factor to the same 48,750 sf administration building general purpose (continuation of example
+The following are step-by-step example calculations showing how to apply the SA factor to the same 48,750 sf administration building general purpose (continuation of example from above) to be built at Fort Bragg, North Carolina, in the FY18 program based on a midpoint of construction date of April 2020.

-Step 10.
+Step 11.
 Determine the need for special adjustment factors for further cost adjustment based on site and project conditions as described above.
 Assume that for the basis of this example, the following two special adjustment factors were justified per cognizant agency guidance.

-Historical Adjustment 0.05 Site Sensitivity Adjustment 0.089
+Historical Adjustment 0.05

+Site Sensitivity Adjustment 0.089